On the Search for Feedback in Reinforcement Learning: Empirical Results

 \subsection{Training Efficiency}

 We measure training efficiency by comparing the times taken for the episodic cost (or reward) to converge during training.
 Plots in Figure.
-1 show the training process with both methods on the systems considered.
-Table \ref{d2c_comparison_table2} delineates the times taken for training respectively.
-The total time comparison in Table \ref{d2c_comparison_table2} shows that D2C learns the optimal policy orders of magnitude faster than DDPG.
-The primary reason for this disparity is the feedback parametrization of the two methods: the DDPG deep neural nets are complex parametrizations that are difficult to search over, when compared to the highly compact open-loop + linear feedback parametrization of D2C, i.e. the number of parameters optimized during D2C training is the number of actuators times the number of timesteps while the DDPG parameter size equals the size of the neural networks, which is much larger.
-Due to the much larger network size, the computation done per rollout is much higher for DDPG.
-From Figure.
-2, on the material microstructure problem (a 400 dimensional state and 100 dimensional control), we observe that D2C converges very quickly, even for a very high dimensional system ($d=$ 400), whereas DDPG failed to converge to the correct goal state.\\ We also note the benefit of ILQR here: due to its quadratic convergence properties, the convergence is very fast, when allied with the randomized LLS-CD procedure for Jacobian estimation.
-We refer the reader to the Arxiv document \cite{arxivpaper1} to see why we can expect it to converge to the `global' optimum in a quadratic fashion even though the open-loop problem is non-convex.
-Under large noise level, the local feedback policy may not give a good closed-loop performance, thus we introduce the replanning procedure which resolves the open-loop design from the current state of the system and wrap another local feedback policy along the new optimal trajectory.
-During the replanning, we take the current nominal policy as the initial guess.
-With this warm start, the time and iteration taken in each replanning step are less than solving the open-loop optimization with zero initial guess in D2C.
-Under $100\%~U_{max}$ noise, the fish needs 25 seconds and 13 iterations, the 6-link swimmer needs 90 seconds and 51 iterations in average for each replanning.
-As the cart-pole fails under high noise level, it is tested with $40\%~U_{max}$ noise and needs 12 iterations and 0.5 seconds in average.
-Thus, by replanning, the closed-loop performance can be improved with affordable training time increase.
-Finally, we note that the estimation of the feedback gain takes a very small fraction of the training time when compared to the open-loop, even though it is a much bigger parameter: this is a by-product of the decoupling result.
+3 show the training process with DDPG and D2C on the systems considered.
+Table \ref{d2c_comparison_table2} delineates the times taken for training for all four methods respectively.
+The total time comparison in Table \ref{d2c_comparison_table2} shows that D2C learns the optimal policy orders of magnitude faster than the RL methods.
+The primary reason for this disparity is the feedback parametrization of the two methods: the RL deep neural nets are complex parametrizations that are difficult to search over, when compared to the highly compact open-loop + linear feedback parametrization of D2C, i.e. the number of parameters optimized during D2C training is the number of actuators times the number of timesteps while the RL parameter size equals the size of the neural networks, which is much larger.
+Due to the much larger network size, the computation done per rollout is much higher for the RL methods.
+From Figure. \ref{material}(a), on the material microstructure problem (a 400-dimensional state and 100-dimensional control), we observe that D2C converges very quickly, even for a very high dimensional system ($d=$ 400), whereas DDPG fails to converge to the correct goal state.\\ We also note the benefit of ILQR here: due to its quadratic convergence properties, the convergence is very fast, when allied with the randomized LLS-CD procedure for Jacobian estimation.\\